A Simple Guide to College Financial Aid

 Your son or daughter is about to make the magical transformation from teen to young adult.
 As the one charged with sending them off into the world, it’s no wonder you’re stressed!

 We’d love to help.
 No, we can’t slow time.
 What we can do is simplify one part of the process.
-We’ll break down what you need to know about the FAFSA by defining key terms and listing deadlines.
+We’ll break down what you need to know about the FAFSA by defining key terms.

 The FAFSA (Free Application for Federal Student Aid) is a form that must be completed before a student receives any funding for college.
 Keep in mind that if your FAFSA paperwork is not processed by the time the fall semester begins, you may be required to pay tuition costs out of your own pocket, and then be reimbursed when your funding arrives.
 States and colleges have their own deadlines.
 If you’d like to receive state or college-specific aid in addition to federal funding, you must apply early!